josejhkim/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Acknowledgements**
+- The project is based on the AddressBook-Level2 project created by the SE-EDU initiative
+- Github CoPilot was used by Bhavina Sathish Kumar to write trivial test cases and the JavaDocs for some trivial methods

 _{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_